inception-project/inception-recogito-editor-plugin/README.md

 ![Screenshot](screenshot.png)

-This repository is an example based on the [RecogitoJS](https://github.com/recogito/recogito-js) JavaScript editor compoennt of how to integrate a JavaScript-based annotation editor with INCEpTION.
+This repository is an example based on the [RecogitoJS](https://github.com/recogito/recogito-js) JavaScript editor component of how to integrate a JavaScript-based annotation editor with INCEpTION.

 Starting with INCEpTION v23, external editor plugins are supported.
 To use this editor, first create a folder named `editors` in your INCEpTION application home.
 By default, this is `~/.inception`, but on server installations, you will usually have set it to something else such as `/srv/inception`.